 With both Stay Thirsty Press and Schiller & Wells, Ltd. in place, Stay Thirsty Media moved both imprints under one umbrella and renamed its book publishing division Stay Thirsty Publishing.

 At the close of 2012, the Schiller & Wells, Ltd. imprint was retired.
 In early 2013 a new imprint, Sulivan & Stokes, was formed with the specific mission to discover and nurture the next generation of great writers.
-Named for two crew members of the Beagle that carried Darwin on his historic voyage, this new imprint is dedicated to discovering outstanding writers at the beginning of their writing careers.
+Named for two crew members of the HMS Beagle that carried Darwin on his historic voyage, this new imprint is dedicated to discovering outstanding writers at the beginning of their writing careers.

 But there is one more very important element to the Digital Book Revolution that sets Stay Thirsty Publishing apart from the rest - it is our special relationship with our parent company.
 Stay Thirsty Media, Inc. is a recognized global news and entertainment company that publishes staythirsty.com, an internet magazine seen in over 180 countries with links from thousands of websites, news organizations, news aggregators, and blogs.
-Because of this special relationship, Stay Thirsty Publishing is able to work with the staff of Stay Thirsty Media on feature stories, interviews, news stories and news updates, byline columns, and publicity outreach efforts that can shine a spotlight on the books we publish and help our authors become part of the global conversation.
+Because of this special relationship, Stay Thirsty Publishing is able to work with the staff of Stay Thirsty Media on feature stories, interviews, news stories, byline columns, and outreach efforts that can shine a spotlight on the books we publish and help our authors become part of the global conversation.
 In the new digital world, being published is no longer enough because without being noticed, a book will be as visible as a needle in a haystack.

 © Stay Thirsty Media, Inc. 2010 - 2014